|Upcoming Courses||Register Now|

 Week 10: Fluid Mechanics and Approaches to System Design

-Week 11: 3rd Lucky Clays Fresh Visit for System Design and Construction
+Week 11: Field trip to a local Aquaponics Farm for System Design and Construction

 Week 12: Putting It All Together

 For registration assistance, please contact the Eagle's OneStop at 704-991-0123.